Chase-Stokes/beep-boop/README.md

 Expected Output: "beep" ~completed

 Test: It should ruturn an array with boop if the number 2 is inputted
-Code: beepBoop(1)
+Code: beepBoop(2)
-Expected Output: "boop"
+Expected Output: "boop" ~completed

 Test: It should ruturn an array with "wont you be my neighbor" if the number 1 is inputted
-Code: beepBoop(1)
+Code: beepBoop(3)
-Expected Output: "wont you be my neighbor"
+Expected Output: "wont you be my neighbor" ~completed